-Companies are required to determine for themselves whether they meet the conditions of the administrative concession.
+Companies are required to determine if they meet the criteria for the waiver of requirement to file ECI.

-If they meet the conditions for the administrative concession, they do not need to file their ECI for that particular YA.
+Companies that meet the criteria do not need to file their ECI for that particular YA.
 There is no need to inform IRAS.

-If they do not meet any of the conditions, they will need to file their ECI for that particular YA.
+If they do not meet any of the criteria, they will need to file their ECI for that particular YA.

 For details, please refer to the FAQs section below on the Waiver of Requirement to File ECI.